-Every year I learn more about working with acorns, but each year I come to more and more conclusions.
-The latest is that there is really only one good way to make quality acorn flour: Cold leaching.
+There is really only one good way to make quality acorn flour: Cold leaching.

-Before I go much further, let me answer the question in many of your minds: Why the hell would I bother making flour from acorns?
+Before I go much further, let me answer the question in many of your minds: Why the heck would I bother making flour from acorns?
 First, flavor.
 It’s a lot like chestnut flour: Nutty, a little sweet and just generally interesting.
 Second, nutrition.
 Acorns vary in nutrition.
 Some are very starchy, some oily, a few high in protein.
 Third, it’s just kinda fun to make something useful and tasty out of something many of us mistakenly believe is poisonous.

 In my original post about eating acorns, I recommended the boiling water method of leaching out all those bitter tannins.
 This works fine, and is comparatively fast; you can have a batch of acorns leached in the time it takes to watch a football game, which is about three hours for those of you who have never actually watched a football game.